lisaychuang/ember-fundamentals/training-notes.md

 You should only use reopen() if no instances of this Prototype has been created!

-* Use reopenClass() to add functions/ properties to a Constructor.
+* Use reopenClass() to add static functions/ properties to a Constructor.

 **Reference notes:**